katemilt/Emergency-Waitlist/README.md

 # Emergency-Waitlist

 ## About
 This web application is a hospital triage application service which allows admin users to view their queue of current patients, and add and remove patients from this queue as needed.
 All patients are given a severity ranking for their injuries (1-10) when they are added to the queue, which determines their priority in the queue.
 This application also allows patients to login with their full names and a 3-character code, and view their queue positions and estimated wait times.
-See the admin and patient functionality below:
+See the admin and patient functionality below (screenshots of all pages can be seen in the docs/design_system directory):
 ![alt text](docs/design_system/admindb.PNG) ![alt text](docs/design_system/patientdb.PNG)

 ## How to Open the Application